Meet a Maine team competing in the New England Forest Rally

 Wendy and Andrew explained that Andrew's twin brother was the first to get into the sport.
 He was active on message boards, using the screenname "Lost in Maine."

-There's just enough room in the Subaru for Benson and his co-driver, Zach Stewart.
+There's just enough room in the Subaru for Andrew and his co-driver, Zach Stewart.
 The pair share a vital relationship.

 They drive each course and make hand-written notes of every corner they're going to navigate.
-Then, while going upwards of 100 miles per hour, Stewart calls out what's coming up, how serious the obstacle is, even the surface conditions.
+Then, while traveling at speeds upward of 100 mph, Stewart calls out what's coming up, how serious the obstacle is, even the surface conditions.
 It's like a different language.

 "It's kind of high-speed GPS directions along with team management stuff behind the scenes," Stewart said, explaining his role.